Jan Freund

 ECTS: 6

-target group: Environmental Modelling (M.Sc.)
+Target group: Environmental modellers (M.Sc.)

-2. Process characteristics and their estimators
+2. Process variables and their estimators

 3. Component models: trends, rhythms and residuals

-4. Spectral characterization of time series
+4. Spectral characterisation of time series

 5. Non-stationary processes: Time-frequency methods

-7. Non-linear processes: state space and attractor
+7. Non-linear processes: State space and attractor

 8. Embedding theorem, reconstructed attractor and invariants